makgab/MyKotlinJSON/README.md

 It is a very simple solution!

-Recommended in production environment: okhttp3 https://square.github.io/okhttp/
+Recommended in production environment: okhttp https://square.github.io/okhttp/